cis-ds/course-site/content/notes/intro-to-course/index.md

 {{< figure src="stata14.png" caption="Stata" >}}

-Here is a hypothetical assignment for a UChicago undergrad:
+Here is a hypothetical assignment for a Cornell undergrad:

-> Write a report analyzing the relationship between ice cream consumption and crime rates in Chicago.
+> Write a report analyzing the relationship between ice cream consumption and crime rates in New York City.

 Let's see how two students (Jane and Sally) would complete this.
 Jane will use strictly GUI software, whereas Sally will use programming and the data science workflow we outlined above.